pranav-ap/blog/content/posts/cnn.md

 For each $2 \times 2$ patch, a **max pooling** layer looks at each value and selects only the maximum value.
 In the pink patch, it selects $20$ and so on until we are left with four values from the four patches.
 For similar images, even if a patch has some slightly different pixel values, the maximum values extracted in successive pooling layers, should be similar.

+Max-pooling layers kind of “zoom out”.
+They allow later convolutional layers to work on larger sections of the data, because a small patch after the pooling layer corresponds to a much larger patch before it.

 On the other hand, an **average pooling** layer takes the average of the values in a patch.
 But empirically, averaging is not as effective as max pooling.

 <figure style="width: 450px">